azureautomation/azure-automation-ise-addon/README.md

 ## Installation

-* Download this repository either by cloning locally using Git, or by clicking the "Download Zip" button on the right of this page
+* Download this repository by clicking the "Download Zip" button on the right side of this page
-* Copy the "AzureAutomationAuthoringToolkit" module folder in the download to `C:\Users\USERNAME\Documents\WindowsPowerShell\Modules`, replacing `USERNAME` in the path with your local username
+* Copy the "AzureAutomationAuthoringToolkit" module folder in the download to `C:\Users\USERNAME\Documents\WindowsPowerShell\Modules`, replacing `USERNAME` in the path with your local username.
+If the `USERNAME\Documents` folder does not exist, use the `My Documents` folder instead.
 * Open the PowerShell ISE, and run `Install-AzureAutomationIseAddOn`
+* The Azure Automation ISE add-on should appear on the right side of the PowerShell ISE
 * From now on, opening the PowerShell ISE should automatically load the Azure Automation ISE add-on